- FANTASY FOOTBALL

 Humprhies now sits in second with three runs left.

-Do you think Humprhies will come back?Now we’ll just have to wait and see, won’t we?Yes, she will still get goldNo, 0.13 seconds is a lifetime in thisShare this Story×Google+posted by: julian_meiOpinion
+Do you think Humprhies will come back?That one felt like a guess.Yes, she will still get goldNo, 0.13 seconds is a lifetime in thisShare this Story×Google+posted by: julian_meiOpinion

 - It almost seems like a foregone conclusion that the Russian bobsled tandem of Alexander Zubkov and Alexey Voevoda will take home the gold medal in the bobsled two-man final after leading the way in the first two runs.